ScrapeAlchemist/The_Missing_Link_in_AI/docs/API_REFERENCE.md

 **Execution Time**: The workflow analyzes up to 10 sources.
 Typical execution: 30-90 seconds depending on query complexity and sources selected.

 **Cost Optimization**:
-- Uses gpt-4o-mini by default (cost-effective model)
+- Uses claude-sonnet-4-5 by default (latest and most capable model)
 - Bright Data charges based on data transferred
-- Set OPENAI_MODEL=gpt-4o for higher quality at higher cost
+- Set ANTHROPIC_MODEL to different Claude models for cost/quality tradeoffs

 **Quality vs Speed**:
 - More sources (`maxResults: 10`) = more comprehensive but slower